 When will the construction project be finished?

 Construction of a hospital is a lot more involved than building a condominium or big box store.
 A hospital must meet strict health care building codes so that it can provide the safest possible environment for patients.
-At this time, our contractor said the new Patient Care Wing A should be available for CMH to occupy in the spring of 2017.
-This is behind the original schedule they suggested at the start of the project, but it is not a concern.
-The cost is fixed at $187M and our focus is to continue providing exceptional patient care, while ensuring the quality of the build is high.
+At this time, our contractor says the new Patient Care Wing A should be available for CMH to occupy in the late summer or fall of 2017.
+This is behind the original schedule our contractor said at the start of the project, but it is not a concern.
+The cost is fixed at $187M and our focus is to continue providing exceptional patient care, while ensuring the quality of the new build is high.

 Why do you need to refurbish the hospital?